D-Star-AI/dsRAG/README.md

 # dsRAG
 [![Discord](https://img.shields.io/discord/1234629280755875881.svg?label=Discord&logo=discord&color=7289DA)](https://discord.gg/NTUVX9DmQ3)

+The two creators of dsRAG, Zach and Nick McCormick, run a small applied AI consulting firm.
+We specialize in building high-performance RAG-based applications (naturally).
+As former startup founders and YC alums, we bring a business and product-centric perspective to the projects we work on.
+We do a mix of advisory and implementation work.
+If you'd like to hire us, fill out this [form](https://forms.gle/zbQwDJp7pBQKtqVT8) and we'll be in touch.

 ## What is dsRAG?
 dsRAG is a retrieval engine for unstructured data.
 It is especially good at handling challenging queries over dense text, like financial reports, legal documents, and academic papers. dsRAG achieves substantially higher accuracy than vanilla RAG baselines on complex open-book question answering tasks.
-On one especially challenging benchmark, [FinanceBench](https://arxiv.org/abs/2311.11944), dsRAG gets accurate answers 83% of the time, compared to the vanilla RAG baseline which only gets 19% of questions correct.
+On one especially challenging benchmark, [FinanceBench](https://arxiv.org/abs/2311.11944), dsRAG gets accurate answers 96.6% of the time, compared to the vanilla RAG baseline which only gets 32% of questions correct.

 There are three key methods used to improve performance over vanilla RAG systems:
 1. Semantic sectioning